hl7dk/kl-ffb-reporting/input/pagecontent/example.md

 | Sag154689 |

 #### Reporting
-A delivery report is generated containing the citizen and the service request.
+A delivery report is generated containing:

+- Citizen (new)
+- Information gathering (new)
+    - Reference to service request
+- Service request (new)

 The report for this is found here: [DeliveryReport-1st-Encounter](Bundle-1ef32e7e-ec7c-40e7-9fb9-82b78ff9d91b.html)